 Explores critical approaches to media through the intersection of gender and the technological imaginary.
 Investigates how the production, use and circulation of digital media affect notions of representation, identity, the body and consciousness.
 Close visual and textual analysis of the ways writers, artists and theorists have conceived these issues.
 Maximum enrollment, 20.

 420S Seminar in American Studies: American Folk Revivals.

 Study of the folk revivals that marked 20th-century U.S. cultural life.
 Topics include African and Native-American origins, 19th-century minstrels, Stephen Foster, the Appalachian ballad collections of Cecil Sharp, the legacy of the Lomax and Seeger families, bluegrass and hillbilly music, Woody Guthrie and union songs, the freedom songs of the Civil Rights Movement, the Washington Square scene in Greenwich Village, Bob Dylan and Joan Baez.
 Grounded in the study of music and its circulation, examines the impact of these revivals on dance, film, literature and politics.
-Prerequisite, two courses in English, history or music (in any combination), or consent of instructor.
-(Same as Music 420.)
+Prerequisite, two courses in literature, history or music (in any combination), or consent of instructor.
 Maximum enrollment, 12.
 Hamessley.

 550F,S Honors Thesis.

 Independent study required for honors candidates, culminating in a thesis.
 Registration only by express approval of the program director.
 The Program.